IO<R,E,A>

 // Build context with multiple services

-const context = Context.empty().add(Logger, consoleLogger).add(Config, appConfig)
+const context = Context.empty()

 // Provide full context